-- 9. Facing the camera, move your hand or perform some other movement in the vicinity of the (start self-timer) icon on the monitor screen.
+- Press the shutter button (if you want to shoot a snapshot) or [●] (Movie) (if you want to shoot a movie). - About three seconds after you press the shutter button or [●] (Movie) button, the camera will go into standby.
+This will cause the self-timer icon "●" to change from flashing to blue. - 9.
+Facing the camera, move your hand or perform some other movement in the vicinity of the (start self-timer) icon on the monitor screen.
 When the camera detects movement near the icon, it will automatically shoot an image. - To stop movie recording, press [●] (Movie) again.

-- In the case of snapshot shooting, the camera will return to standby after an image is shot.
-The camera will automatically exit standby after 30 snapshots are shot using the Handsfree Mode. - Any one of the following will automatically exit standby: pressing the shutter button, changing the tilt orientation of the monitor screen, or turning the camera upside down. - The Handsfree Mode may not operate properly when there is little difference between the subject and the background of the icon, or when the subject is located far away from the camera. - (preview icon) will appear on the monitor screen when a snapshot is shot.
-When the camera detects movement in the vicinity of the preview icon, it will display the image that was shot for three seconds. - "In Tracking" cannot be selected for the AF area setting while shooting with the Handsfree Mode.
-If "In Tracking" is selected in another mode, selecting the Handsfree Mode will cause the AF area setting to change to "In Spot". - You cannot shoot a snapshot by pressing the shutter button while movie recording is in progress (Snapshot In Movie).
+- After shooting a snapshot, the camera will return to standby.
+Any one of the following will cancel a Motion Shutter operation. - Shooting 30 Motion Shutter snapshots - Pressing the shutter button during standby - Tilting the monitor screen - Rotating the camera - The Motion Shutter may not operate properly when there is little difference between the subject and the background of the icon, or when the subject is located far away from the camera. - (preview icon) will appear on the monitor screen when a snapshot is shot.
+When the camera detects movement in the vicinity of the preview icon, it will display the image that was shot for three seconds. - "National Tracking" cannot be selected for the AF area setting while shooting with the Motion Shutter.
+If "National Tracking" is selected in another mode, selecting the Motion Shutter will cause the AF area setting to change to "National Spot". - You cannot shoot a snapshot by pressing the shutter button while movie recording is in progress (Snapshot In Movie).

-Configuring Handsfree Mode Settings (Handsfree)
+Configuring Motion Shutter Settings (Motion Shutter)

-Use the procedure below to configure Handsfree Mode settings.
+Use the procedure below to configure Motion Shutter settings.

 - 1. In the REC mode, press [MENU]. - Press [◄], use [▲] and [▼] to select the "♠ REC MENU" tab, and then press [▶]. - 3.
-Use [▲] and [▼] to select "Handsfree" and then press [SET]. - 4.
-Configure Handsfree settings.
+Use [▲] and [▼] to select "Motion Shutter" and then press [▶]. - 4.
+Configure Motion Shutter settings.

-Setting Description Motion Shutter Specifies the camera operation that enters the Handsfree Mode.
-Always: The camera always remains in the Handsfree Mode, regardless of whether or not the monitor screen is tilted.
-180°only: The camera enters the Handsfree Mode only when the monitor screen is tilted upwards 180 degrees.
-Off: Handsfree Mode disabled Timer Specifies the amount of time that should elapse until shooting starts after the camera detects movement.
-Settings: 0.5 sec, 1 sec, 2 sec, 10 sec
+Setting Description Motion Settings Specifies the Motion Shutter activation operation.
+Always: Motion Shutter remains activated, regardless of whether or not the monitor screen is tilted.
+180°only: Motion Shutter is activated when the monitor screen is tilted 180 degrees.
+Off: Motion Shutter disabled.
+Timer Specifies the amount of time that should elapse until shooting starts after the camera detects movement.
+Settings: 0.5 sec, 1 sec, 2 sec, 10 sec Motion Position Changes the positions of the self-timer icon "●" and preview icon "●". [▲] [▼] [◄] [▶]: Moves the currently selected icon.
+[MODE]: Selects the icon to be moved.